Dennis-DW/Intranet-Document-Management-API/README.md

 # Intranet Document Management API

-This repository contains the backend API for the ACHAP Intranet Document Management platform.
+This repository contains the backend API for the  Intranet Document Management platform.
 It is a secure, robust, and scalable system built with Node.js, Express, and MongoDB, designed to handle user authentication, role-based access control, document versioning, team management, and asynchronous security scanning.

 ---